The Wishing Tree

 I hope he comes home soon.

 Wait, I forgot something.
-“Dear Tree, please bring Daddy back home too.
+“Dear tree, please bring Daddy back home too.
 I miss him so much.
 Amen.”

 I unfold my hands and remember.
 Right before I came here to the Wishing Tree.

 There was a knife in my hand, the blade covered in red.
 I don’t know what happened.
 Why was I holding a knife?
+Why was she looking at me like that?

 I made a wish.
 No, I made two wishes.
 Daddy said my wish would come true if I really believed it.
-And I do believe it.
+And I really do believe it.
 For both of them.

 “Thank you Wishing Tree.
 I have to go now.”
 I turn around and walk back up the hill towards home.